tqdm/tqdm.github.io/sources/merch.md

 # Shop

 Did `tqdm` save you time?
 Did it make your life easier?
 Did it save your skin?
 Show your support; get some swag!
-We now have branded merch for you.
+We now have branded merch for you for under $20 including worldwide shipping.

+All profits (only about $2/item after manufacturing, shipping & taxes) help keep your favourite progress bar running.

 ## Snapback Hat